IndicGenBench: A Multilingual Benchmark to Evaluate Generation Capabilities of LLMs on Indic Languages: Experiments and Analysis

 In Table~\ref{tab:one-shot-results-lang-resource} we report one-shot performance across language categories defined in Section~\ref{sec:dataset_details}.
 We only show performance for \gemma{}-7B-IT, \bloomz{}-7B, \llama{}-65B, \gpt{4} and \palm{}-L models here and report performance for the other models in appendix~\ref{app:lang-resources-allmodels}.
 We find that there is a significant performance drop going from higher resourced languages to medium resourced ones, and further drop in lower resourced languages.

 We would like to point out two observations here: \\ (a) In \flores{}, the performance for translating English to the target language (\texttt{enxx}) drops significantly from higher to lower resourced languages ($56.9 \rightarrow 41.9$ for \palm{}-L) whereas the performance in the \texttt{xxen} direction does not fall this drastically ($68.2 \rightarrow 62.6$).
-A similar trend is seen when comparing \xorqaxx{} and \xorqa{}.
-This highlights that current LLMs are better at understanding these lower-resourced languages than generating fluent text in them. \\ (b) In few cases, we see smaller performance deltas between medium and lower resourced languages compared to higher and medium categories.
+This is also seen in \xorqaxx{} and \xorqa{}.
+This highlights that current LLMs are better at understanding than generation in these lower-resourced languages. \\ (b) In few cases, we see smaller performance deltas between medium and lower resourced languages compared to higher and medium categories.
 From our analysis, this can mainly be attributed to many languages in the lower category being similar to Hindi and written in the same Devanagari script.